 Finally, the stamp on the bottom of the cigar box should also include two ink marks.
 Think of it as a kind of secret code.
 These marks tell industry-insiders which of the country’s factories made the cigars.
-And the other number indicates is the month and the year when the cigars were boxed (see below).
+And the other number shows is the month and the year when the cigars were boxed (see below).

 Beware of ‘Barber Pole’ Cigars

-Some counterfeit sellers will try to pawn off cigars with more than one multi-colored ban.
-This is a clear indicator the person you are dealing with is selling you a fake as no real Cubans come with more than one band.
+Some counterfeit sellers will try to sell cigars with more multiple multi-colored bands.
+This is a clear indicator the person you are dealing with is selling you a fake, as no real Cubans come with more than one band.

 Beware of Edición Limitada

 If you are going to buy one of the highly priced and rare Edición Limitada cigars, be careful!
 They are among the most counterfeited cigars.
 Keep in mind that Edición Limitada cigars are exceedingly rare.
 The Cuban government only allows three of them to be made and issued every year.
 So, unless you are dealing with a legitimate vendor, odds are, the person if not selling you a legit Edición Limitada.

 Aside from the specific Edición Limitada cigar, you should be wary of any kind of special edition cigar that is not sold to be a legitimate vendor.
-And, remember, the only way you can really tell if you are dealing with a legitimate vendor is if all of his Cuban cigars have all of the already described markings!
+And, remember, the only way you can really tell if you are dealing with a legitimate vendor is if all of his Cuban cigars have all the already described markings!
 Don’t assume simply because a vendor has a nice shop or looks the part the Cubans he is selling you are authentic.

 Know What a Real Cuban Costs